NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

     y_{undist} = y + y\frac{dr}{r} + (P_{1}r^{2} +P_{2}r^{4})\cos(phi)

-The formulas start with distorted pixels and undistort them.
+The formulas start with distorted pixels that are then undistorted.
 This is not preferable with ASP, as then the distortion operation requires a solver, which makes bundle adjustment and mapprojection very slow.
 Use instead the Tsai model.

+A Brown-Conrady model can be converted to a Tsai model with ``convert_pinhole_model`` (:numref:`convert_pinhole_model`).
+The produced model can be refined with bundle adjustment (:numref:`floatingintrinsics`), if having several images and many interest point matches.

 Photometrix
 ^^^^^^^^^^^